S-Samiksha/QuitNowApp/README.md

 https://www.youtube.com/watch?v=ZSVnIphlGKI

-If you see an error in these few line delete new <br>
+If you see an error in these few lines delete `new` (in the github its already deleted but your own side) <br>

 ```gradle
 if (flutterRoot == null) {